george2621/Pon-Assignment/README.md

 and see the number of people who saw it before

 ## Features
-1- I Used gorilla/mux laibrary
+1. I Used gorilla/mux laibrary
-2- Deploy it by Elastic Beanstalk AWS
+2. Deploy it by Elastic Beanstalk AWS
-3- Use HTTPS instad of http
+3. Use HTTPS instad of http

-## CLI command to create cerificate and key
+## CLI command to create cerificate and key for HTTPS protocol
 ### certificate signing request (CSR):
  This command generates a localhost.key file which is the private key and localhost.csr which is the certificate signing request that contains the public key.